Professor John Cunningham

-Another, more recent application for high frequency acoustic waves has been our demonstration of modulation of the light output of terahertz quantum cascade lasers.
+Another recent application for high frequency acoustic waves has been our demonstration of modulation of the light output of terahertz quantum cascade lasers.
 THz QCLs offer the potential for high data rate communications in both terrestrial and satellite communications, with the picosecond relaxation times in principle enabling modulation rates exceeding 100 GHz.
 However, in practice, electrical modulation frequencies are usually limited to 10s of GHz, owing to parasitic inductance/resistance of the circuits in which they are embedded.
-We recently showed that acoustic waves could be used to overcome these limits.
-The results were published in Nature Communications in early 2020 and were reported on internationally (see https://tinyurl.com/rltx6lm).
+We recently showed that acoustic waves could be used to overcome these limits our results were reported on internationally (see https://tinyurl.com/rltx6lm).

 Much of the above makes use of our extensive cleanroom fabrication facilities, which include electron beam lithography, while experiments are undertaken in our world-class THz photonics laboratory.
 Our facilities include Ti:sapphire lasers, and a range of cryostats, including the world’s first 12T, 8mK base temperature cryogen-free dilution refrigerator.

 I am always interested in hearing from potential collaborators and PhD students.
 If you have ideas for new collaborative projects, or would like to discuss potential PhD topics in related areas, please send me an email.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://eps.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>